|Major Groups > Boletes > Tylopilus > Tylopilus rhoadsiae|

 In the northern Midwest and the northeastern states, Tylopilus intermedius is a similar species; there may be some overlap in the two species' ranges in the southern Appalachians.
 However, Tylopilus intermedius is more likely to be associated with oaks, and features a dirty-looking, brownish-stained stem, along with a cap surface that features an exceptionally thin "skin," prone to wrinkling and flaking away with old age.
 Tylopilus peralbidus is another pale species from the southeast, separated by its preference for hardwoods, staining flesh, and smaller spores.

 Ecology: Primarily mycorrhizal with pines, but also reported under oaks; growing alone, scattered, or gregariously; summer, fall, or over winter; distributed in the southeastern United States, especially along the Gulf Coast.
-The illustrated and described collection is from Florida.
+The illustrated and described collections are from Florida and Georgia.

-Cap: 6-20 cm; convex when young, becoming broadly convex or nearly flat in age; dry; bald; whitish to very pale grayish or pale tan; the margin overhanging the pore surface by 1 mm or so.
+Cap: 4–20 cm; convex when young, becoming broadly convex or nearly flat in age; dry; bald or very finely velvety; whitish to very pale grayish or pale tan; the margin overhanging the pore surface by 1 mm or so.

 Pore Surface: Depressed around the stem; white at first, becoming pinkish and, eventually, grayish pink; not bruising; pores circular to angular, 1–3 per mm; tubes to 15 mm deep.